bertmelis/VitoWiFi/README.md

 - a (DIY) serial optocoupler to connect your ESP8266 to your Viessmann boiler
 - As this is an implementation of the P300 (aka VS2) protocol, your boiler must be compatible with this protocol.

+## Usage
+see [usage](https://github.com/bertmelis/VitoWifi/blob/master/USAGE.md) for more details or explore the examples.

 ## TO DO
 - improve reliability